agirardello/axonix-ios-sdk-releases/Axonix Quick Start Docs.md

 ## Adding a Banner Ad in your Interface

-> **IMPORTANT:** After enabling an ad in the developer dashboard you may have wait up to an hour before
+> **IMPORTANT:** After enabling an ad in the developer console you may have wait up to an hour before
 > it becomes available.

 ### Add a view to your interface